 My oldest is 20 months old and has always been a talker.
 She loves to sing and is so proud when she can sing the words by herself.
 She will tell me when getting out the bath that she would like to sing “bumblebee” or “snowman” and this helps make the transition out of the bath much smoother.

 I have also seen music and songs help children who are less vocal.
 Songs can get make children dance.
 They can make tears disappear.
 They can make a room burst with laughter, or bring a room to tears.

 Songs can be a way of communication.
 Children can learn the words they hear, they can learn from the sound and feeling of the music.
 They learn rhythm, beat, soft, loud, fast slow, and so much more.

 Do you remember songs from your childhood?
 Have you ever cried or laughed while listening to a song?
 Even now, one probably comes to your mind.
 Music has a way of sticking with us and making us feel.
 What an amazing opportunity to create memories for your children.

 In another instance, standing outside of my daughter’s room one night, I heard her singing “mommy, daddy, love you, and sister…” She was singing to a tune of her own creation.
-The creativity and imagination that was sparked from a love of singing was beautifully simple.
+The creativity and imagination that was sparked by a love of singing were beautifully simple.